 After graduating she returned home to Michigan to be close to family and set up her practice.
 She was the owner/operator of her own studio, A Peaceful Place, for six years.
 After a successful run, she closed the business to focus on her growing family.
-She is the proud mama of three beautiful boys, Jack, Sam, and Will.
-She enjoys spending time with her husband and her sons laughing, playing and loving life.
+She is the proud mama of three beautiful boys.
+She enjoys spending time with her sons laughing, playing and loving life.

 Susan has such a vast knowledge of the field and the way the body works.
 She assesses her clients’ posture, gate, tissue condition, joint function, muscle strength, and range of motion, and responds with all of her skills to what she feels your body needs.
 She provides clients with guidance and information about techniques for postural improvement, stretching, strengthening, and relaxation.